diegocaro/soylentgreen/README.md

 ![Wheatgrass growing up! - some mold spotted](assets/pasto.gif)

+## Goal (for me)

+Learn about computational vision and machine learning.

 ## Overview

 SoylentGreen is a Python package that provides tools to work with surveillance camera footage, particularly from Aqara security cameras.
 It allows you to: